 allotment inspiration via

-After talking to a neighbor in our little building, he mentioned that he was part of an allotment garden just a 10 minute walk down the road, and that he thought there might be spots available!
+After talking to a neighbor in our little building, he mentioned that he was part of an allotment garden just a 10-minute walk down the road and that he thought there might be spots available!
 Turns out the space right beside his was available, and so we put in our request.
 Unfortunately, by the time we did so, it had been claimed by another person.
-However, we found out that three more plots were becoming available by the end of the year, and we could come take a look if we wanted.
+However, we found out that three more plots were becoming available by the end of the year, and we could come to take a look if we wanted.

 allotment inspiration via